facebookarchive/Surround360/surround360_camera_ctl/README.md

 To test that compilation is successful, run:

 <pre>
-  ./bin/CameraControl -numcams 17 -raw -nbits 8 -shutter 20 -gain 0 -debug
+  sudo ./bin/CameraControl -numcams 17 -raw -nbits 8 -shutter 20 -gain 0 -debug
 </pre>

 We recommend configuring CMake to compile in Release mode because the code will execute faster.
 However, you can also set it up for debug mode with: